AbhishekBhattacharya/Python-MOOC/README.md

 # Python-NPTEL-MOOC
-Programming Data Structures and Algorithms in Python NPTEL
+Programming Data Structures and Algorithms in Python